dalingcebo1/SMB-Loyalty-Program/README.md

 ### Production smoke checks (Cypress)

 `cypress/e2e/prod-smoke.cy.ts` exercises the production login/admin journey for admin, staff, and customer personas and fails if the React error boundary appears or if any `console.error` is raised.
+If the required credentials are not supplied (for example in CI branches that do not expose production secrets) the suite now self-skips before any commands execute, keeping builds green while signaling the missing inputs.
 Populate credentials through environment variables when you run it to avoid hard-coding secrets:

 ```bash
 cd Frontend